HefnaValravn/ubuntu_server/extra_exercises/explanation_imap.md

 - The protocols line should include imap
 - SSL should be required
-- I should specify my ssl certificate and key files
+- I should specify my ssl certificate and key files When specifying the SSL certificate and key, it's very important to put a "<" before the file location to indicate that the key and certificate are within the file, not the file itself.

 I will also edit the "10-mail.conf" file to specify the location of my virtual users' mail.